Damning report on toxic culture at Nine finds ‘systemic’ abuse of power, bullying and sexual harassment

 “Driving these behaviours is a lack of leadership accountability; power imbalances; gender inequality and a lack of diversity; and significant distrust in leaders at all levels of the business.”

-Some 62 per cent of broadcast employees had experienced or witnessed abuse of power, 57 per cent reported bullying, discrimination or harassment, and 30 per cent had experienced sexual harassment.
+Some 62 per cent of broadcast employees reported experiencing or witnessing abuse of power, 57 per cent experiencing bullying, discrimination or harassment, and 30 per cent experiencing sexual harassment.

-Intersection found the division littered with management failures, with senior leaders - both men and women - publicly humiliating underlings, sharing confidential information about staff with other employees, promoting or appointing employees based on their status or relationships and covering up inappropriate workplace behaviour.
+Intersection found the TV arm was littered with management failures, with senior leaders - both men and women - publicly humiliating underlings, sharing confidential information about staff with other employees, promoting or appointing employees based on their status or relationships and covering up inappropriate workplace behaviour.

-“They intentionally and repeatedly belittle individuals, who are always below (them) in the workplace structure, until they can’t take it anymore,” said another participant.
+Employees said the bullying was targeted and relentless.
+“They intentionally and repeatedly belittle individuals, who are always below (them) in the workplace structure, until they can’t take it anymore,” one worker said.

-Employees spoke about a sexualised atmosphere in some TV offices, describing their workplace as “misogynistic”, a “boys’ club culture” and “hostile to women” with profanity and sexualised and inappropriate comments common.
+Staff spoke about a sexualised workplace that was “misogynistic”, a “boys’ club” and “hostile to women” where profanity and sexualised and inappropriate comments were common.

-One female worker spoke of a work function where a fellow employee :was standing in a circle with myself, my boyfriend at the time … and a few other newsroom colleagues”.
+One female journalist recalled a work function where a fellow employee “was standing in a circle with myself, my boyfriend at the time … and a few other newsroom colleagues”.

 “I don’t need to comment on how disgusting this is.”